 - Olive oil I use extra virgin olive oil because it contains omega-3 fats and has a pleasant flavor.

-- Balsamic vinegar For flavor and texture.
+- Balsamic vinegar Adds flavor and a caramelized texture.

 Here’s a overview of the steps to make the best restaurant quality brussel sprouts!.
 For the full list of ingredients and instructions, scroll down to the recipe.